BBB Scam Alert: Survey Scam Is Back With A COVID-19 Twist

 1. The email claims to have information about you, but you never signed up for it.
 Scams often pretend to be personalized for you, but they are actually blast emails.
 Don’t fall for this!
 If you never signed up for emails from a company, you shouldn’t be receiving them.

-2. It pushes you to act immediately: Scammers typically try to push you into action before you have had time to think.
+2. Pushes you to act immediately: Scammers typically try to push you into action before you have had time to think.
 Always be wary of emails urging you to act immediately or face a consequence.

 3. Watch for typos, strange phrasing and bad grammar.
 Scammers can easily copy a brand’s name, but awkward wording and poor grammar are typically a giveaway that the message is a scam.
 For example, one version of the survey scam impersonating Pfizer uses the wrong company logo.